LaNataliia/My-NLP-Projects/text-generation/README.md

 This project is designed to collect the lyrics of an artist and generate a song immitating the artist's style.
-This is implemented on the basis of the most frequent bi-grams of words in the lyrics.
+This is implemented on the basis of the frequency distribution of the words bi-grams in the lyrics.

 ## Part 1: Getting Lyrics